 J.D. - 1988 Honors: Stetson University College of Law Mock Trial Champion

 While in law school, Bryan received numerous honors for his achievements.
 He was the Stetson University College of Law Mock Trial Champion in 1987.
-He was elected President of the Trial Advocacy Society at Stetson University College of Law in 1987.
+He was elected president of the Trial Advocacy Society at Stetson University College of Law in 1987.
 He was also selected by competition to Stetson’s Moot Court team where he argued simulated appellate court arguments.
-Bryan represented Stetson at the 1987 Robert Orseck Memorial Moot Court Competition at the Florida Bar Convention, there he was named the Best Oral Advocate of the Preliminary Round in which teams from every Florida Law School participated.
+Bryan represented Stetson at the 1987 Robert Orseck Memorial Moot Court Competition at the Florida Bar Convention, where he was named the Best Oral Advocate of the Preliminary Round in which teams from every Florida Law School participated.
 He was also selected by competition to represent Stetson on their American Bar Association Mock Trial Team.
 He and his partner were regional champions and placed second in the nation among 220 teams representing every accredited law school in America in Dallas, Texas at the National ABA Convention in 1988.

 Most of his cases resolve by settlement before a jury trial is necessary.
-In the event the case does not settle he has the expertise and experience to reject the insurance companies final offer and proceed to a jury trial.
-He has conducted jury trials in cases involving personal injury or wrongful death in virtually every type of case including auto accidents, bicycle accidents, truck accidents, medical malpractice, and product liability in both state and federal courts.
+In the event the case does not settle, he has the expertise and experience to reject the insurance company’s final offer and proceed to a jury trial.
+He has conducted jury trials in cases involving personal injury or wrongful death in virtually every type of case, including auto accidents, bicycle accidents, truck accidents, medical malpractice, and product liability in both state and federal courts.

 Bryan is a member of the Florida Justice Association, American Association of Justice, American Bar Association, and the Clearwater Bar Association.
 He also holds an AV Preeminent Rating from Martindale-Hubbell, the world’s largest independent legal rating service, which identifies Bryan’s legal ability and recognizes that he demonstrates the highest professional and ethical standards.